SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 GLB protects consumers’ ‘non-public personal information’ (NPI).
 NPI is any personally identifiable information that a financial institution collects about an individual in connection with providing a financial product or service unless that information is otherwise publicly available.
 But not all information that can be used to identify an individual falls under GLB; the key distinction is the connection between the information and the underlying financial services.
 For example, a car dealership may be a financial institution because it leases vehicles or gives loans, but the mere fact that a person bought a car from the dealership, without any information about whether the person obtained financing, is not NPI.

-HIPAA covers ‘protected health information’ (PHI), which means individually identifiable health information that is held or transmitted by entities subject to HIPAA (called ‘covered entities’ and ‘business associates’ and discussed later in this chapter).
+HIPAA covers ‘protected health information’ (PHI), which means personal information combined with individually identifiable health information (broadly including information about past, present or future medical diagnoses, treatment, and payment for the same) that is held or transmitted by entities subject to HIPAA (called ‘covered entities’ and ‘business associates’ and discussed later in this chapter).
 Practically, HIPAA will cover almost all information that a healthcare provider, insurer or clearinghouse, or a business associate of those covered entities, holds about a patient.

 Importantly, personal data does not necessarily remain subject to special treatment indefinitely.
 Under the CCPA, GLB and HIPAA, there are various ways to ‘anonymise’ or ‘de-identify’ personal data so that it falls outside the scope of these laws.
 Practitioners should keep this option in mind when dealing with tricky investigation issues, particularly around disclosure of information to authorities.